 Travelling cheaply needn’t mean you miss out.
 If you plan ahead, work out a budget (and stick to it), you can have a better, longer – and cheaper – holiday.

-Fly for less
+1. Fly for less

-Avoid peak holiday times
+2. Avoid peak holiday times

-Compare flights as well as airlines
+3. Compare flights as well as airlines

-Find an inexpensive bed
+4. Find an inexpensive bed

 Halve your accommodation costs and you might be able to travel for twice as long.

 You’ll be surprised to know how many people from Tuscany are eager for a holiday in Tasmania.

-If your'e a bit more adventurous or love the outdoors, try backpacking, (no longer just for the young) or camping.
+If you’re a bit more adventurous or love the outdoors, try backpacking, (no longer just for the young) or camping.

-Go somewhere not so obvious
+7. Go somewhere, not so obvious

 Paris.
 New York.
 London.

 Of course, the great world cities will always be magnetic places, but there’s a whole world out there.
 How about Marseille?
-Portland.
-Manchester.
-Belo Horizonte.
-Naples.
+Portland?
+Manchester?
+Belo Horizonte?
+Naples?

-It’s quieter, it’s cheaper, and it’s often more ‘real.’
+It’s quieter, cheaper, and often more ‘authentic’.
 So long as you don’t tell too many people.

-Eat like a local
+9. Eat like a local

 Your greatest cost after accommodation will be food.
 Take the opportunity to sample the local cuisine – and cook when you can.
-It’s cheaper.